pftaylor61/ocws-slider/README.md

 1. An options panel to determine the sizing of the Slider Images.
 2. A method for implementing multiple sliders.
 3. Micro-thumbnails of the Slider Images posted in the Admin Slider Image list.

+## Version 0.8
+The featured image box has been moved center stage in the admin panel, and the image made nearly full size.

 ## Version 0.7
 The plugin now features a simple info line, and an optional Link URL, providing a means for visitors to click from the slider to a featured page in the site, or off-site.